 1. Avoid Huge Amounts of Wine

-OK, apart from that wedding celebration and promising yourself you will go straight back onto Keto the very next morning, wine and beer are simply not Keto-friendly at all.
+OK, apart from that wedding celebration and promising yourself you will go straight back onto keto the next morning, wine and beer are simply not keto-friendly.

 2. Say No to Beer

-Just promise yourself you’ll get straight back into your Keto eating routine the next morning and stick to it for a while before your next low-carb beer.
+Just promise yourself you’ll get straight back into your keto-eating routine the next morning and stick to it before your next low-carb beer.

 3. You Can Drink Spirits – Straight

 Don’t mix your spirits unless it’s with plain soda (sugar-free).
 Drink them straight, which means you’ll get merry quicker, so you will be less likely to have more than one or two.